Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

 ### Can't control the service from within ProGet

-Visit the [Service Messenger](service-messenger) documentation for enabling inter-process communication between the ProGet web application and ProGet Windows Service.
+Visit the [Service Messenger](service-messenger) documentation for enabling inter-process communication between the ProGet Website and ProGet Service.

 ### Extensions failing to load